-She's staying put for the moment (more or less) in her hometown of Ottawa, Canada, where she wields her trusty red pen as a full-time freelance editor, reviews speculative fiction and erotica for Publishers Weekly, and acts as a human shield for her chronically anxious rescue dog.
-Some of her regular editing clients include Europe Comics (for whom she edits YA graphic novels translated from French into English) and Fireside Fiction Company (for whom she copyedits and proofreads all the short stories, essays, and poems that are released through Fireside Magazine and Fireside Quarterly).
-She also devotes a significant portion of her time to her role as the Assistant Program Chair for Readercon, a world-renowned conference on imaginative literature; there, she helps develop the program and select panelists, and also copyedits the annual Program Guide and Souvenir Book.
+She's staying put for the moment (more or less) in her hometown of Ottawa, Canada—on unceded Algonquin Anishnaabeg territory—where she wields her trusty red pen as a full-time freelance editor, acts as the managing editor of Fireside Fiction Company's Fireside Magazine, and serves as a human shield for her chronically anxious rescue dog.
+Some of her more notable editing clients include animation giant Mediatoon's Europe Comics imprint (for whom she edits graphic novels translated from French into English), Fireside Fiction Company (for whom she also copyedits and proofreads all the short stories, essays, and poems that are released through the magazine), and Publishers Weekly's BookLife Reviews (for whom she has fact-checked and edited reviews).

 As part of her work with Fireside, Michelle was a Hugo Award finalist (under the name Chelle Parker) in 2019 and 2020.

-Though her heart lies with speculative fiction, Chelle has edited nonfiction work including academic papers for PhD candidates, candid memoirs, and self-help books.
-With over ten years of editing experience, she will happily apply her keen eye for detail to just about anything, whether it's a press release, thesis proposal, newsletter, or novella.
-There is no project too small or topic too odd for her to take on with glee!
+Though her heart lies with speculative fiction, Chelle has also edited nonfiction work including academic papers for PhD candidates, candid memoirs, and self-help books.
+With fifteen years of editing experience, she will happily apply her keen eye for detail to your project.
 A good editor is there to support you and help you polish your work until it shines.

 Author of Over 150 Published Short Stories